 - Access a curated set of resources designed to improve community participation

-- Learn about important factors for community participation from qualitative studies and a quantitative study of a multifaceted research project combining the Housing Usability and Out-and-About interventions.
+- Learn about important factors for community participation from qualitative studies and a quantitative study of a multifaceted research project combining The Home Usability Program and Out-and-About interventions.

 The contents of this website were developed under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90RT5043).
 NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
 The contents of this website do not necessarily represent the policy of NIDILRR, ACL, HHS, and you should not assume endorsement by the Federal Government.